iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 ---
 ### **Subgradient Dini-Hadarmard Subderivative**

-The following theorem is introduced in Professor's wang Lecture of MATH 564 at UBCO.
+The following theorem is introduced in Professor Wang's Lecture of MATH 564 at UBCO.
 This theorem is in fact an exercise in Rockafellar and Wett's textbook.

 #### **Thm | Regular Subgradient and Dini-Hadarmard Subderivative**